Top 14 Unbelievable Places Actually Exist

 Salar De Uyuni, Bolivia

-Salar De Uyuni contains over 10 billion tons of salt.
-The thickness of salt deposit in the site varies from few centimeters to several meters.
-In the rainy season, the nearby lakes flood Salar De Uyuni.
-At that time Salar De Uyuni reflect the sky and thus becomes the world’s largest natural mirror.
+Salar De Uyuni contains over 10 billion tons of salt, with salt deposits varying in thickness from a few centimeters to several meters.
+During the rainy season, the nearby lakes flood Salar De Uyuni, making it look like the world’s largest natural mirror as it reflects the sky.

 Related Articles